Shannon-Goddard/Correlation_vs_Causation/README.md

 **Questions the team answers with the data**
 - What are the California median household prices in California expected to be in the next five years?
 - What are the California median household prices in California expected to be in the next ten years?
-- Based on the ["Best Practices"](https://www.mymoneyblog.com/4-different-rules-of-thumb-for-how-much-house-you-can-afford.html) in home buying, how much income would be needed to live in a median priced home in California at that time.
+- Based on the ["Best Practices"](https://www.mymoneyblog.com/4-different-rules-of-thumb-for-how-much-house-you-can-afford.html) in home buying, how much income would be needed to live in a median priced home in California at that time?
 - What are the top 5 states Californians are moving to?
 - How does California housing cost compare to those 5 states?